-- DESCRIPTION: Enter the number that denotes the legal status of the customer at the time of transaction.
+Enter the number that denotes the legal status of the customer at the time of transaction.
 There are three general categories of legal status: voluntary, court commitment, and court referred.
 Although there are 11 distinctive legal status codes, each of them fall into one of the previously mentioned categories.
-Outpatient providers typically report codes 01 and 15. - VALID ENTRIES: 01 VOLUNTARY ADMISSION: Individual who applies for admission voluntarily to the provider and is accepted as a patient.
-This applies to Mental Health and Substance Abuse facilities pursuant to Title 43A. - 03 CIVIL INPATIENT COMMITMENT: A court order under the Mental Health Law requires the individual to receive involuntary inpatient treatment services from the agency pursuant to Title 43A O.S. § 5-410 et seq. - 05 NOT GUILTY BY REASON OF INSANITY (NGRI): An individual who is acquitted of a criminal act on the ground that he/she was insane at the time of the act.
+Outpatient providers typically report codes 01 and 15.

+- VOLUNTARY ADMISSION: Individual who applies for admission voluntarily to the provider and is accepted as a patient.
+This applies to Mental Health and Substance Abuse facilities pursuant to Title 43A. - OS CIVIL INPATIENT COMMITMENT: A court order under the Mental Health Law requires the individual to receive involuntary inpatient treatment services from the agency pursuant to Title 43A O.S. § 5-410 et seq. - NOT GUILTY BY REASON OF INSANITY (NGRI): An individual who is acquitted of a criminal act on the ground that he/she was insane at the time of the act.
 An individual may then be court committed to the agency under the Mental Health Code.
 The court must be notified twenty days prior to proposed discharge.
 In some facilities this is categorized as a District Court commitment.
 (Criminal Statutes Titles 22, 1161).
-This is only reportable by the Oklahoma Forensic Center. - 07 JUVENILE COURT ORDER: Requires a minor to be detained in a specified location for examination and/or treatment.
+This is only reportable by the Oklahoma Forensic Center. - JUVENILE COURT ORDER: Requires a minor to be detained in a specified location for examination and/or treatment.
 (Juvenile Statutes Title 10).
-This legal status can include juveniles who are Adjudicated Deprived, Delinquent, In Need of Supervision, or In Need of Mental Health Treatment in accordance with Title 43A O.S. - 09 COURT ORDER FOR OBSERVATION AND EVALUATION: The court requires the agency to examine the individual in a specified period of time to determine if the individual is competent to stand trial. - 12 EMERGENCY DETENTION: Patient arrival at a facility from a point of emergency examination with three (3) required forms: a) Petition; b) Licensed Mental Health Professional's Statement; c) Peace Officer's Affidavit.
+This legal status can include juveniles who are Adjudicated Deprived, Delinquent, In Need of Supervision, or In Need of Mental Health Treatment in accordance with Title 43A O.S. - OP COURT ORDER FOR OBSERVATION AND EVALUATION: The court requires the agency to examine the individual in a specified period of time to determine if the individual is competent to stand trial. - EMERGENCY DETENTION: Patient arrival at a facility from a point of emergency examination with three (3) required forms: a) Petition; b) Licensed Mental Health Professional's Statement; c) Peace Officer's Affidavit.
 An individual cannot be detained in a facility for more than 72 hours, excluding weekends and holidays, pending court hearing.
 (Mental Health Law Title 43A)

-- 13 CONTINUED EMERGENCY DETENTION: Patient has been evaluated at a facility.
+- evaluated at a facility.
 He/she has the three (3) required forms (listed above) and an order has been issued for additional detention.
 Time and place of hearing has been set.
-(Mental Health Law Title 43A) - 15 COURT REFERRED: An individual who has been evaluated by a agency and referred for treatment by the court.
+(Mental Health Law Title 43A) - agency and referred for treatment by the court.
 Referrals for treatment should be accompanied by proper documentation indicating the need for treatment.
 This legal status includes but is not limited to mental health and drug court participants, DUI customers, individuals who are community sentenced, and DHS child custody cases.
-(Title 47) - 17 PROTECTIVE CUSTODY: Status of an individual taken into protective custody and detention of a person pursuant to the provisions of Section 5-208 until such time as an emergency examination is completed and a determination is made as to whether or not emergency detention is warranted.
-(Mental Health Law Title 43A) - 20 CRIMINAL HOLD: Adjudicated by the court to be incompetent, but capable of achieving competency (22 O.S. § 1175.6(2)) - 21 COURT COMMIT WITH HOLD: Adjudicated by the court to be incompetent and incapable of achieving competency within a reasonable time (22 O.S. § 1175.6(3)) - 23 CIVIL OUTPATIENT TREATMENT: A court order under the Mental Health Law requires the individual to receive involuntary outpatient services from the agency pursuant to Title 43A O.S. § 1-103 (20) AND § 5-410 (C) et seq.
+(Title 47) - PROTECTIVE CUSTODY: Status of an individual taken into protective custody and detention of a person pursuant to the provisions of Section 5-208 until such time as an emergency examination is completed and a determination is made as to whether or not emergency detention is warranted.
+(Mental Health Law Title 43A) - CRIMINAL HOLD: Adjudicated by the court to be incompetent, but capable of achieving competency (22 O.S. § 1175.6(2)) - 21 COURT COMMIT WITH HOLD: Adjudicated by the court to be incompetent and incapable of achieving competency within a reasonable time (22 O.S. § 1175.6(3)) - CIVIL OUTPATIENT TREATMENT: A court order under the Mental Health Law requires the individual to receive involuntary outpatient services from the agency pursuant to Title 43A O.S. § 1-103 (20) AND § 5-410 (C) et seq.
 Commonly referred to as Assisted Outpatient Treatment.